-The CITES lists are updated on a regular basis which may mean some companies may have limited stocks of traditional timbers such as Brazilian Mahogany and certain types of Rosewoods and Teak.
+The CITES lists are updated regularly, which may mean some companies may have limited stocks of traditional timbers such as Brazilian Mahogany and certain types of Rosewoods and Teak.

-As long as they are able to demonstrate the timber was purchased from an official source and according to the regulations, you can still access these timbers.
+As long as they can demonstrate the timber was purchased from an official source and according to the regulations, you can still access these timbers.